-Until a year ago, the auto industry feared that Millenials would opt for car renting services rather than owning a car like their parents.
+Millennials are an important segment for automakers who continuously seek a younger customer base.
+But until recently, the auto industry feared that Millenials would opt for car renting services rather than car ownership.

 Lending Tree, an online lending exchange platform, published data that showed Millennials had increased their loan requests, reaching a share of 34% of all credit applications in 2016.
 For comparison, this share was only 27% in 2013.
 Experts relate this to the decrease in unemployment and lower interest rates.

 Still, Millennials do not throw themselves at car ownership with enthusiasm.
 They are more careful and thoughtful before committing.
 Unlike older drivers, they are not so interested in large SUVs.
 Instead, they prefer midsize sedans and muscle cars.
 Experts say this is also related to the sales incentives automakers have for such cars, as well as the fact that they do not require as much spending on fuel.

 Gen Y opts for the style that fits their pocket, too.
 Also, more and more Millennials pay attention to technology features when choosing a vehicle, especially to infotainment and connectivity.
 So what are the most popular cars among Millennials?

 One of the most popular luxury cars among Millennials is Acura.
 For its 30th anniversary, the brand came up with a special marketing campaign reminding us that age is just a number.
 The ads emphasized that Acura’s ILX sedan is the most popular luxury sub-compact among Millennials.
 Surprisingly or not, it surpassed cars like Mercedes-Benz CLA and BMW i3.

 Not many Millennials choose a luxury car, however.
 Most drivers in this generation prefer smaller, compact vehicles, with eco-friendly features.
 Most often they would go for reliability over image and convenience over luxury.

 Subaru WRX, Mitsubishi, and Mazda